mathieucarbou/YaSolR/docs/manual.md

 A measurement device is optional, but it is **highly recommended** to have one for each output in order to get the best performance and the best metrics.
 This is a key feature to optimize the self-consumption when you have 2 outputs and 2 different loads, so do not neglect to add a measurement device for each output if you have 2 outputs.

+!!! tip

     When using 2 outputs, YaSolR will keep track when a load stops consuming power: if an output is not consuming power anymore for 10 seconds, YaSolR will only allocate a minimal amount of 2 Watts for this output in order to keep it active and detect when it starts consuming power again.
     All the remaining excess will be allocated to the other output which is still consuming power.
     If the load starts consuming power again, the PID controller will automatically re-allocate the right amount of excess power to this output.

 Supported measurement devices are: